web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/sri.md

 }
 ```

-You can customize the configuration items according to your own needs:
+You can customize the configuration options according to your own needs:

 ```js
 export default {